The Recruiter Sprint

 Fair question.
 Because the truth is, that wasn't always me.

-Earlier in my career, calm wasn’t something I’d associate with how I showed up.
+Earlier in my career, calm wasn't something I'd associate with how I showed up.
+I was reactive.
+Frustrated easily.
+Carried stress from one conversation into the next.

-And like most people in recruitment, I probably thought the answer was more professional development.
+Like most people in recruitment, I probably thought the answer was more professional development.
+Better scripts.
+Better structure.
+Better training.
+That helps.
+But it's not the full picture.

-Not something I ever expected to do.
-And not something I’m saying everyone should go out and try.
-But for me, it was genuinely one of the most impactful experiences I’ve had.
+For me, one of the biggest turning points was doing a few Ayahuasca ceremonies a few years ago.
+Not something I ever expected to do — and not something I'm saying everyone should try.
+But for me, it was genuinely one of the most impactful experiences I've had.

-It gave me a level of clarity and calm I hadn’t experienced before.
-Not just in life, but in how I approached work.
+It gave me a level of clarity and calm I hadn't experienced before.
 Less reactive.
 More present.
 More considered in how I think and respond.
+And that carries into everything.

 Your thinking.
 Your emotional state.
 Your ability to handle pressure.
+In recruitment, that shows up everywhere.

 How you handle objections